This article was published over a year ago, so please be aware that some content may be out of date.

 Thank you for reading this article.

-If you've made it this far, you might like to follow me on Twitter where I post similar content and connect with like-minded people.
+If you've made it this far, you might like to connect with me on 𝕏 where I post similar content and interact with like-minded people.
+If this article was helpful to you I'd really appreciate it if you would consider buying me a coffee.